demisto/content-docs/content-repo/extra-docs/articles/troubleshooting.md

 ### Connecting to ‘Generic export indicators’ takes a lot of time

 Double check the parameters, if the ‘Use Legacy Queries’ parameter is checked and not needed, make sure to uncheck it.
 If the issue still persists, try to raise the ‘XSOAR Indicator Page Size’ parameter.

+### Failing to connect to the ‘Generic export indicators’ service

+Relevant for XSOAR Saas, make sure the XSOAR IP is whitelisted in the firewall, for more information, refer to [Enable-access-to-Palo-Alto-Networks-resources](https://docs-cortex.paloaltonetworks.com/r/Cortex-XSOAR/8/Cortex-XSOAR-Cloud-Documentation/Enable-access-to-Palo-Alto-Networks-resources).

+### Getting 500 (internal server error) when attempting to connect to ‘Generic export indicators’

+Double-check that the user & password configured are correct, incorrect credentials may throw 500 error.
+Also, note that the password is case-sensitive.

 ## Demisto-sdk